dhidas/dPMAC/README.md

 # dPMAC

-This is a tool and terminal application for PMAC2 Turbo boards.
+This is a tool and terminal application for PMAC2 Turbo boards writted in c++ using sockets.